omchaudhari1107/ML-Cheat-Sheet/README.md

     model = KNeighborsClassifier(n_neighbors=10)
     ```
-- Hence the value of k
+- __A small value of k could lead to overfitting as well as a big value of k can lead to underfitting.__
 - ex :

     ![knn1](knn1.png)